Mohd9485/OT-DDF/README.md

 * PyTorch

 ## Running the code and Regenerating data and figures.
 1. Run the 'main.py' file to regenerate and save the date.
-There are multiple things you can change in the code:
-  - The observation function 'h(x)', please use the desired observation function here.
-  - The number of simulations 'AVG_SIM', we used 100 simulations in our paper, but you can change that to a smaller number to get faster results.
-  - The number final number of iterations 'parameters['Final_Number_ITERATION']'.
-  - Other parameters to choose from like the noise level, the number of particles 'J',..., etc.
+The number of independent simulations 'AVG_SIM' is set to 1 but in the figures above we set it to 50,10,10 for the three figures, respectively.
 2. Use the file 'import_DATA.py' to import and plot all the desired figures.

 Note: Unfortunately, we ran a random seed every time we ran the code, so we do not have a seed function to provide identical results to our paper, but the figure should be close enough.